 When will this affect me?

 The new water rates are now in effect.
-Depending on how much water you use, it may affect your water utility bills this year.
+Depending on how much water you use, it may affect your water utility bills.
 If you have concerns regarding the impact of the new rate model, please contact us for further discussion.

 How much will I pay for water?

-How much you will pay for water depends on how much water you use and how much arable area is on your property.
+How much you pay for water depends on how much water you use and how much arable area is on your property.

 The new rate model allots water based on arable area on an annual basis, as follows:

 ||Base Fee (per acre of arable area)